rolux/gtamaplib-vc/README.md

 python3 import_data.py
 ```

 This keeps **gtamaplib** as the upstream source of cameras, landmarks, frames, and initial observations, while allowing private local annotation edits in **gtamaplib-vc**.
-The optimizer should use the same model: load the imported **gtamaplib** data, then explicitly apply local observation edits on top.
+The optimizer uses the same model: load the imported **gtamaplib** data, then explicitly apply local observation edits on top.

 ## Optimizer